hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 `greater_equal`   Test if values are greater than or equal to others.
 `hypot`           Compute ``sqrt(x**2 + y**2)``.
 `invert`          Compute bitwise negation; integer types only.
-`is_scalar`       Test if the argument array is scalar-compatible.
 `isfinite`        Test if values are finite.
 `isinf`           Test if values are infinite.
 `isnan`           Test if values are NaN.